jrying1212/integration-examples/mcd-dai/README.md

 In this example you can:
 - Request kovan BAT token from faucet to interact with MCD system
 - Lock BAT token in the Vault and receive MDAI
 - Payback MDAI and withdraw BAT token from Vault
+- Get CDP information

 ### Prerequisites
  - Have Metamask in your browser